What is LawHelp and who can use the service?

 - interpreting the provisions of the state or territory legislation under which the entity is registered or incorporated

-- drafting of meeting notices or advice to the members and employees of the entity about the transfer process.
+- drafting of meeting notices or advice to members and employees about the transfer process.

-Aboriginal or Torres Strait Islander corporations already registered under the CATSI Act can get help with the following requests:
+Not-for-profit corporations already registered under the CATSI Act can seek help with:

 - interpreting the law